Azure-Samples/az-ai-catalyst/README.md

-# AZ AI Ingestion Processor (Experimental)
+# AZ AI Catalyst (Experimental)

-Experimental __Ingestion framework__ to make it easier to build ingestion pipelines for Azure OpenAI Services.
+Experimental __Document Processing Framework__ to make it easier to build ingestion or document analysis pipelines for Azure OpenAI Services.

 ## What is it?

-The ingestion processor is a framework to build ingestion pipelines for Azure OpenAI Services.
+The catalyst processor is a framework to build document processing pipelines for Azure OpenAI Services.
 It allows you to define a series of operations that can be applied to documents, and it handles the execution of those operations in the correct order.

-The ingestion processor is designed to be flexible and extensible, allowing you to define your own operations and customize the behavior of the framework to suit your needs.
+The catalyst processor is designed to be flexible and extensible, allowing you to define your own operations and customize the behavior of the framework to suit your needs.

 ## Why use it?